ess-dmsc/event-formation-unit/prototype1/README.md

 ##Kafka broker
-Starting Kafka broker is only necessary once (command is relative to kafka installation directory).
+Starting Kafka broker is only necessary once

 `> ./bin/kafka-server-start.sh config/server.properties`

+Both commands are relative to the kafka installation directory.